MonashSmartStructures/ospgrillage/_sources/rst/Running_analysis.rst.txt

     C_Load.add_load(load_obj=wheel_1)
     C_Load.add_load(load_obj=wheel_2)

-After defining all required load objects, :class:`~CompoundLoad` requires users to define the global coordinate to map the origin of user-defined local coordinates to the global coordinate space.
+After defining all required load objects, :class:`~ospgrillage.load.CompoundLoad` requires users to define the global coordinate to map the origin of user-defined local coordinates to the global coordinate space.
 This is done using ``set_global_coord()`` function as seen in Figure 5, passing a ```Point(x,y,z)``` namedTuple
 If not specified, the mapping's reference point is default to the **Origin** of coordinate system i.e. (0,0,0)